Jared284/security-portfolio/labs/03-cloud-security-monitoring/01-architecture/README.md

 A host-only lab can show how one system is attacked and how its local logs can be analyzed.
 This architecture goes further by showing how a defender can monitor both:

-- activity happening inside a system
+- activity happening inside a Linux system
-- activity happening across the AWS environment itself
+- activity happening across the AWS account control plane
+- network-control-plane changes through security group events
+- identity-control-plane changes through IAM events

-That distinction is important because real cloud security monitoring depends on visibility across multiple telemetry sources, not just one log file on one machine.
+That distinction matters because real cloud security monitoring depends on visibility across multiple telemetry sources, not just one log file on one machine.

 ---

 ## Architecture Summary

-This lab combines host monitoring and cloud monitoring into a single AWS-native workflow.
+This lab combines host monitoring and cloud control-plane monitoring into a single AWS-native workflow.

-The environment will include:
+The environment includes:

 - one EC2 instance as the monitored system
+- CloudWatch Agent for host log forwarding
-- CloudWatch Logs for centralized host log collection
+- CloudWatch Logs for centralized log collection
 - CloudTrail for AWS account activity logging
 - S3 for retained CloudTrail storage
-- CloudWatch metric filters and alarms for detection
+- CloudWatch metric filters for detection logic
+- CloudWatch alarms for threshold-based alerting
 - SNS for alert delivery

 Together, these components support a basic but realistic cloud security monitoring pipeline.